arnassavickas/photoproof/README.md

 # photoproof `(work-in-progress)`

-photoproof is an app created for photographers to ease the process of proofing the photos after a photoshoot.
+photoproof is a web app, created for photographers to ease the process of proofing the photos after a photoshoot.

 The app works on any shared hosting, the user just has to create a Firebase and any mail service account.